asyncgui/asynckivy/README.md

 async def some_task(widget):
     # start an animation and wait for its completion
+    # The arguments are the same as `kivy.animation.Animation`
+    # except for the first one.
     await ak.animate(widget, width=200, t='in_out_quad', d=.5)

     # Interpolate between the values 0 and 200.